Covid-19 and us

 In terms of Survivors of Torture Activity Fund (STAF) funds, whenever we asked you to help, you did.
 Thank you.

 During the course of the year we have received a Lottery Coronavirus Community Support Fund grant of £2,000 and two smaller grants totalling £750.
-Thank you.
+At the end of March 2021 The National Lottery granted us £5,000 to continue our work.

 Of course every time Leisure Centres open, we support 31 people at an average of £25 per month.
 This means that each month the Leisure Centres are open we support 31 people to the tune of £775.
 We have around £120 per month of regular donations and we would very much like to build this up.
 If you would like to help please go to the Donate page.